pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 title: ASP.NET Core compatible dependency injection container in 200 lines of code.
 ---

-While working on ASP.NET Core dependency injection implementation I decided to write my own implementation to find out details of specification requirements, surprisingly it came out quite small and simple.
+While working on ASP.NET Core dependency injection implementation I've decided to write my own implementation to find out details of specification requirements, surprisingly it came out quite small and simple.
 In this article I'll describe how to write one step by step.

 # Setup

-To start we need two projects - one for container implementation and one for tests.
-Implementation project would target as low as `netstandard1.1` as it has all the things we need, and reference single dependency `Microsoft.Extensions.DependencyInjection.Abstractions` which is set of abstraction for ASP.NET Core compatible dependency injection containers.
+To start we would need two projects - one for the container implementation and one for the tests.
+Implementation project would target as low as `netstandard1.1` as it has all the things we need, and reference a single dependency `Microsoft.Extensions.DependencyInjection.Abstractions` which is set of abstraction for ASP.NET Core compatible dependency injection containers.

 ```
 {